-The Far Western US region is an unpopular area to pursue agricultural economics & business, as there are only 451 students graduating every year from 5 different colleges.
+The Far Western US region is an unpopular area to pursue Agricultural Economics & Business, as there are only 422 students graduating every year from 5 different colleges.

-An Agricultural Economics & Business student in the Far Western US region should expect to pay anywhere around $104,829 to $187,200 depending on availability of in-state tuition and financial aid packages.
-In the US, the usual cost of an agricultural economics & business degree is $126,729.
+An Agricultural Economics & Business student in the Far Western US region should expect to pay anywhere around $96,510 to $184,242 depending on availability of in-state tuition and financial aid packages.
+In the US, the usual cost of an Agricultural Economics & Business degree is $132,247.

 It is difficult to beat California Polytechnic State University - San Luis Obispo if you want to study Agricultural Economics & Business.
 Students from the agricultural economics & business major at California Polytechnic State University - San Luis Obispo get 3.5% above the average college graduate with the same degree.
-The specific location of San Luis Obispo, California, is great for young people who desire a quieter, suburban region.
+It is established in the suburban region of San Luis Obispo, California.

 Any student pursuing a degree in Agricultural Economics & Business needs to look into California State University - Chico.
-Soon after graduation, agricultural business students usually make around $42,382 in the first five years of their career.
+Students who graduate from the agricultural business program make about $42,382 in the first five years of working and $81,146 after their first five years of working.
 Placed in Chico, California, this institution is a very good option for students who enjoy the joy of a large city.

 It's hard to find a better school than California State Polytechnic University - Pomona if you want to study Agricultural Economics & Business.
 Agricultural business students from California State Polytechnic University - Pomona earn a boost of around 6.2% over the average earnings of agricultural economics & business majors.
 With more than 20,000 students, California State Polytechnic University - Pomona is one of the largest schools in the nation.

 Every student who is interested in Agricultural Economics & Business has to look into California State University - Fresno.
-The location in a big city is wonderful for scholars trying to find adequate prospects for social networking, experience, and discovery.
+With over 20,000 undergraduates, California State University - Fresno is among the biggest schools in the nation.